Common air conditioning questions we get daily!

 Why is the air conditioning unit blowing air but not cooling?

 During the cooling cycle, most air conditioning units will blow air the entire time the unit is operating.
-During the heating cycle this is not the case as the unit shuts the fan off when heat is not required.
+During the heating cycle, this is not the case as the unit shuts the fan off when heat is not required.
 If your unit is only blowing air and it is not cold, ensure you have the unit set to ‘cooling’ mode on your controller.
 This is generally shown as a snowflake symbol or the words ‘cool’ or ‘cold’.
-If your controller is set to cooling then ensure the temperature is set low enough so the air conditioning unit knows you want it to cool, on a hot day 16 deg C is low enough to test operation.
+If your controller is set to cooling then ensure the temperature is set low enough so the air conditioning unit knows you want it to cool, on a hot day 16℃ is low enough to test operation.
 If the unit is still not producing cold air, try resetting the entire air conditioning system by switching off the power for 5 minutes at the fuse box.

-If the problem recurs soon after resetting, record the fault displaying on the controller (if visible) and call the specialist air conditioning technician in your area.
+If the problem recurs soon after resetting, record the fault displayed on the controller (if visible) and call the specialist air conditioning technician in your area.
 If you are not sure who specialises in your brand, contact the manufacturer of your air conditioning product and ask for their approved service provider in your local area.

 Why does my air conditioner sometimes blow cold air on the heating setting?